Description

 Cover Price: £28.00

-Pre order a signed copy at cover price direct from the author now, with free postage – I hugely appreciate direct orders, as I make more than my standard (tiny!) commission on books I sell directly.
+I hugely appreciate direct orders, as I make more than my standard (tiny!) commission on books I sell directly.
 Its the best way to support my work and free content.
-You can request personalised messages during checkout, by using the “Order notes” section.
+You can request personalised messages/dedications during checkout, by using the “Order notes” section.

 Bookshop.org – Recommended – a great way to order online AND support real world local book shops.

-Waterstones – Pre-ordering here will mean they distribute more copies to their real-world book shops.
+Waterstones – Ordering here will mean they distribute more copies to their real-world book shops.

-Barnes and Noble (US) – For US readers – copies will be shipped directly from the US.
+Barnes and Noble (US) – For US and Canada online orders – copies will be shipped directly from the US.

-Amazon – Pre-ordering with the big beast still really helps with promotion and sales of the book.
+Amazon – Using the big beast still really helps with promotion and sales of the book.

 To the knowing eye, our coasts are an incredible source of nutrition and flavours – from aromatic maritime herbs and succulent coastal vegetables to umami-rich seaweeds and gourmet shellfish.
 Join Mark on an intimate gastronomic and ecological journey through a dazzling range of coastal habitats, learning how to safely identify, considerately harvest and creatively cook coastal wild foods.